amiretemad/mirzachallenge/README.md

     }
  ```

-Step Four, run this command at laravel main root
+Step Four, run this command at laravel main root <br />
 ``` composer dump-autoload ```

 That's it ! now you can access to mirzaChallange package By typing in address bar